All My Children: 1970s

 The show was unique for its use of the Vietnam War.
 Before All My Children debuted, no show had discussed the war in any depth.
 There were traditional Phoebe and free-spirited Amy both butting heads over the war, with Amy often leading protests around Pine Valley.
 When Amy left, Ruth takes over as the anti-war voice and protests against the war in the early 1970s.
 The character's protest speech in 1972 won Mary Fickett the first Emmy Award given to a soap opera performer.
 Later in the show's run, Phoebe softened.

 Nurse Caroline Murray, played by Patricia Dixon, was a Vietnam veteran who overcame her chilling flashbacks to the war with the help of Dr. Frank Grant (John Danelle) in 1976.
 Dr. Frank Grant, first seen in Pine Valley in 1972, his wife Nancy (played by Lisa Wilkinson and first seen in 1973), and Caroline (debuting in 1976) were the first Black leading characters on All My Children.

 In May 1972, the character of Erica Kane Martin became the first television character to undergo a legal abortion.

 Making the abortion particularly controversial is Erica's reason for doing it, not because of her jeopardized health, but rather because she did not want to gain weight and lose her modeling job.
 The abortion story received much media attention, especially since it preceded the Roe vs. Wade decision by nearly a year.
 Within the story, Erica developed a potentially fatal infection after having the abortion, and the switchboards at ABC lit up with calls from doctors and nurses, offering their medical opinions on how best to treat the character's case.
+The storyline has been credited for boosting the show's ratings, as well as helping establish Erica Kane as a central character who would dominate the show for its entire run.

 Phoebe's husband Charles (Hugh Franklin) became close to Mona (Erica's mother and his secretary at the hospital).
 The two fell in love and Charles divorced Phoebe, even though she tried to blackmail Mona and even faked paralysis.
 In the end, Phoebe was left a drunken divorcée and Mona becomes the new Mrs. Tyler.
 This ordeal starts the long-time Phoebe/Mona rivalry.

 When Eileen Letchworth, who portrayed Margo Flax Martin, contemplated a facelift, she talked it over with Nixon.
 Not only was Letchworth going to need time off, she was going to look significantly different when she returned to the show.
 Nixon approved and worked the facelift into a storyline.
 Margo wanted to impress the somewhat younger Paul Martin (William Mooney).
 Margo's facelift in 1974 became one of the first major storylines on television discussing plastic surgery and its psychological effects.